ST10034334/APDS7311-POE-ST10034334/README.md

 ## Project Description

-Our site, RenBank, is an international Bank System that allows users to sign up and have the ability to manage their online payments with other users.
-RenBank allows you to send your chosen amount to various currencies around the world to any bank provider.
-With our bank management, users now have ease-of-use when sending to companions without any hassel. <br><br>
+RenBank is an international banking platform designed to provide seamless and secure online payment management.
+Our system enables users to sign up, manage their payments, and send funds to various bank providers across the globe.
+Whether you are sending money to friends, family, or business partners, RenBank ensures a smooth and hassle-free transaction experience.

+With our user-friendly platform, you can easily select the amount and currency of your choice, and send it to any international bank provider.
+We have designed RenBank to streamline the process of international payments, providing a reliable and efficient solution for global money transfers.

+## Our Mission

-Our goal when creating the site was to be able to have internal international payment system, and the ability for user registration and login to making and verifying international payments.  <br><br>
+The primary goal behind the development of RenBank was to create a secure and reliable internal international payment system that not only simplifies global transactions but also allows for seamless user registration and login.
+By implementing an intuitive interface for making and verifying international payments, we aim to make cross-border transactions easier and more accessible to everyone.

 ## Built With